© 2026 Akshar Patel. All rights reserved.

 Talk about the experience, not the code

 Don’t like it?
-Say “undo that” or “go back to the previous version.”
+Say “undo that” or “go back.”
 Nothing is permanent.

 3 minutes